Only vote Green if they show more hard-mindedness and discipline.

 It’s great to see a proposal for an 80% tax on windfall rezoning profits and the Green Party is serious about a site value tax.
 Implementing the Kenny Report on public compulsory acquisition would be exciting.

 I would find it difficult to argue with almost any of it as far as it goes.
 Though unfortunately it is not always entirely clear that it is a party of the Left, or that it favours radical redistribution.
-Their section on ‘Equality’ illuminatingly doesn’t mention income or wealth equality.
+Though they support the radical measure of a universal basic income, their section on ‘Equality’ illuminatingly doesn’t mention income or wealth equality.

 It’s not even that detailed on the environment.